ChantelleKerr/cits3403-group-project/README.md

 **Nutri Hi-Lo** is an educational game that promotes a greater understanding on nutritional information on everyday foods and challenges the users on their knowledge!

 The game creates a random set of 11 different food choices everyday with a new nutrient for each day of the week.
-The user is given two foods to choose from and selecting the food with more nutritional value will score a correct answer.
+There are 10 rounds everyday and in each round the user is given two foods to choose from and selecting the food with more nutritional value will score a correct answer.
 <img align="right" src="app/static/images/logo.png">

 #### Nutrient of the day